U-Shift/Transport-Demand-Modelling/4-ClusterAnalysis.md

 df_reduced = data.frame(df_reduced, row.names = 1) #Ordem is the 1st variable in the df
 ```

 Take a look at the scale of the variables.
-See how they are different\!
+See how they are different!

 ``` r
 head(df_reduced)